ibm-granite/granite-guardian/README.md

 # Granite Guardian

+👉 (Aug-2025) Granite-Guardian-3.3 has landed!
+Featuring a hybrid thinking mode with reasoning and improved bring-your-own-criteria capabilities!

 👉 (Feb-2025) Granite-Guardian-3.2 has landed!
 Two new model sizes, verbalized confidence, two new risks, updated notebooks, and results!

 👉 (Dec-2024) Granite-Guardian-3.1 has landed!
 Updated notebooks, documentation, and results!